 If the benefits of DevOps are so essential and tangible, why is it not more popular?
 There are 3 main reasons:

 - Costs.
 Transition to the cloud from the legacy infrastructure is the necessary prerequisite for enabling the DevOps workflows.
-This means abandoning the on-prem servers or repurposing them for other needs, while performing a .
+This means abandoning the on-prem servers or repurposing them for other needs, while performing a lift-and-shift of existing systems or rebuilding them from scratch in the cloud-native environment.
 This is a costly endeavor, which is quite daunting for many insurance businesses.
 Besides, why replace the thing that works, yeah?

 However, despite all the challenges above, a successful DevOps implementation helps insurance companies significantly decrease the time to market for their offers, ensure operational resilience and optimize their infrastructure, while lowering the expenses.